braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 #### Button text {#buttons}

 When available for your message type, you can have up to two buttons appear below your body of text.
 You can create and edit custom button text and color.
-You can also add Terms of Service Link within Email Capture forms.
+You can also add Terms of Service Link within email capture forms.

 If you choose to only use one button, it will automatically adjust to take over the available space at the bottom of your message instead of leaving room for an additional button.